sourceduty/Shipping_Simulator/README.md

 #

-[Shippinh Simulator](https://chatgpt.com/g/g-TmwvgFrCC-shipping-simulator) simulates the complex management of international harbors.
+[Shipping Simulator](https://chatgpt.com/g/g-TmwvgFrCC-shipping-simulator) simulates the complex management of international harbors.
 It guides users through various aspects of harbor operations, such as scheduling shipments, allocating resources, and optimizing logistical processes.
 Users are presented with realistic scenarios that test their decision-making skills in managing harbor activities.
 The simulator provides a structured environment for users to engage in problem-solving and strategic planning, addressing challenges such as weather disruptions, equipment malfunctions, and unexpected changes in shipment schedules.

 The simulator aims to be both educational and challenging, offering step-by-step decision-making exercises.
 It encourages users to think critically about the impact of their choices on harbor efficiency and overall operations.
 By simulating real-world conditions and scenarios, the Harbor Simulator provides valuable insights into the complexities of harbor management, helping users develop a deeper understanding of the logistical, operational, and strategic aspects of running a modern harbor.